yuno-payments/yuno-docs/docs/SDKs/yuno-web-sdk-v11-1.md

 ## `continuePayment` return value or null

-For payment methods that require merchant-side action (e.g., when the payment provider requires a redirect URL in a webview), the `await yuno.continuePayment()` method will return either an object with the following structure or null.
+For payment methods that require merchant-side action (e.g., when the payment provider requires a redirect URL in a webview), the `await yuno.continuePayment()` method will return either an object with the following structure or null:

-For detailed information about webview integration, including for Mercado Pago Checkout Pro, see the [Mercado Pago Checkout Pro webview integration](doc:complementary-features-full-sdk#mercado-pago-checkout-pro-webview-integration) section in the complementary features documentation.

 ```typescript
 {